 I think everyone else calls it "gross."

 You'd think that someone who has made the kinds of life choices I have wouldn't find herself in ruts of any kind so often, so deep.
 I've chosen so far to forgo a steady job, marriage, and children — "life things" that normally force people to watch the clock, check the calendar, and not only make plans, but stick to them (not that people actually stick to plans anymore, but that's a topic that requires its own blog post).
-I can chase any travel whim!
-I can change my mind on a dime!
-I can (and should) change my clothes on a Forever 21 H&M Zara dollar!
+I can chase any travel whim; I can change my mind on a dime; I can (and should) change my clothes on a Forever 21 H&M Zara dollar!

 But the reality of human life is that it runs on routines.
 To some degree, it has to because routines create a basic structure and a sense of security, like "if I fall asleep tonight, I know I will wake up around this certain time, and will go to work."
 Otherwise, people would wonder what the hell is going to happen every single minute of the day.
 Some of us consciously choose to have regular schedules, and some of us, no matter how free-spirited and spontaneous we try to be, will be just that — trying to be spontaneous in the face of this biological, natural, right down to the molecular in-your-human-DNA tendency to regular rhythms.

 Our eyes always seem to be drawn to patterns.
 Without an alarm clock, we still wake up at roughly the same time every day.
-We spoon the same mix of dried fruit and granola into our yogurt every morning.
+Still spoon the same mix of dried fruit and granola into our yogurt every morning.
 We drive the same route between home and office every day.
 We eat the same three or four things each day, every day.

 Rather, we would eat the same three or four things if it weren't drilled into our heads that bigger! broader! wider! variety of foods is so much better.
 Better for...what exactly?
 Not sure.
 My dogs eat the exact same thing twice a day every day and they are happier and healthier than anyone else I know.
 Except for other dogs.